| java.lang.Object | |

 Typically, the developer will be able to call the subclass's set method directly.
 For

-example, if there is a variable x
+example, if there is a variable x in the Binding, a setX method

 will be generated.
 However, there are times when the specific subclass of ViewDataBinding